cescgina/BRCA_IEO/project-brca.md

   cancerTypeDescription objectCreationDate
 assays(1): counts
 rownames(20115): 1 2 ...
 102724473 103091865
-rowRanges metadata column names(3): symbol txlen txgc colnames(1232): TCGA.3C.AAAU.01A.11R.A41B.07
+rowData names(3): symbol txlen txgc colnames(1232): TCGA.3C.AAAU.01A.11R.A41B.07
   TCGA.3C.AALI.01A.11R.A41B.07 ...
 TCGA.GI.A2C8.11A.22R.A16F.07
   TCGA.GI.A2C9.11A.22R.A21T.07